agranlund/raven/hw/raven/a2/README.md

 ## Status:
 - Built and running.
 Individual new features being tested.

+The following changes has been made to the files here on Github since after my personal board was manufactured.
+- PWR_SW to UART:RI connection removed
+- DC blocking capacitors to ADC left/right inputs added

 ## Info:
 - Designed for JLCPCB standard six layer stackup (JLC06161H-3313)
 - [Complete BOM](production/raven-a2_bom.md)